-Here are some popular traditional costumes of Jammu and Kashmir that people here are often seen wearing.
+Here are 10 popular traditional costumes of Jammu and Kashmir that people here are often seen wearing.

 Above any other attire- Pheran is a popular and liked Jammu and Kashmir traditional dress for men and women both.
 This is basically upper wear which is loose throughout in order to wear it over other clothes and allow movement.
 Pheran is loosely fitted on the sleeves as well because that’s what gives them a good look and comfort to the wearer.
 To be precise, Pheran is a traditional attire of Kashmiris because that’s the colder part of the state.
 But over time, people in Jammu too liked wearing this.

 This outfit is made of either Jamewar or Wool.
 Jamewar is a mixture of wool and cotton.
 The attire is stitched perfectly in terms of offering comfort and warmth.
 There is a special kind of wool named loch that is used in making this attire.
 Though there are a lot of options nowadays, the traditional Pheran was long enough to touch the feet.